nbanb/fbxvm-ctrl/README.md

 # fbxvm-ctrl
-tool for managing Freebox Delta Virtual Fachines using API (fbx-delta-nba_bash_api.sh)
+tool for managing Freebox Delta Virtual Machines using API (fbx-delta-nba_bash_api.sh)

 README describing usage and example when using fbxvm-ctrl program